 New features to Android Auto and Apple CarPlay

-Roughly every year, each system is upgraded with improved features that enhance the experience and functionality of the underlying systems.
+Every year or so, each platform is upgraded with improved features along with new tools for developing apps in CarPlay and Android Auto.
 Both systems were initially designed to help users access core features of their respective devices to handle functions like fielding and making calls, texting, using navigation functions, and more.

 Over time, the platforms were expanded to accommodate third-party applications – developers can build a variation of their app such that when connected to a compatible vehicle, a refined version of the app is accessible through the vehicle console.
 Here, interacting with the main feature sets in apps becomes possible with voice commands and the vehicle’s built-in controllers.

 Android Auto.
 With recent updates to the platform comes a few new features to the Android Auto system when using certain applications.
 The site 9to5Google does a great job at keeping up to date with Android Auto and other Google-related facts – here, we’ll condense the facts they’ve provided with the newest iteration of the platform.

 Last year, Android Auto received a major overhaul that gives the system a dark theme populated with large icons for each compatible app as you can see in the video.
 If you were to develop an Android Auto compatible app, it would appear in the navigation screen, enabling quick access to the app through touch or Google Assistant.